 Why should you care?

-Owners of buildings that charge top rent in each market have the most to lose if they are caught unprepared by changing expectations or an economic downturn.
+Owners of buildings that charge top rent in each market have the most to lose if they are caught unprepared by a shift in expectations or an economic downturn.

 Is the indoor environment as good as occupants assume it is?
 How will you prove it?
 Should tenants paying top rent expect top IEQ?
 How good is good enough right now?
 In the future?

-What about a plan for electrification, grid optimization, long-term reductions in energy intensity and total usage, and other contributions to their city’s carbon reduction goals?
+How will you pursue electrification, grid optimization, long-term reductions in energy intensity and total usage, or otherwise contribute to your city’s carbon reduction goals?

 Developers making the largest investments must see all possible outcomes, and plan to come out ahead in all likely scenarios.

-How can they make the risk-informed business case to do what needs to be done and set the precedent that all will follow?
+How can you make the risk-informed business case to do what needs to be done and set the precedent that all will follow?

-How do they find the big ROIs that others fail to see?
+How do you find the big ROI that others fail to see?

-How do they work with cities, utilities, and other decision makers to do the impossible?
+How do you work with cities, utilities, and other decision makers to do the impossible?

 Corporate occupiers have brief moments of leverage where they can make the decisions that will determine their ultimate exposure to a variety of risks.